londelec/leandcxmlman/source/sections/IEC103ma/AITable.rst

    * :attr:     Bit 2
      :val:      xxxx.x0xx
-     :desc:	Event is generated if an AI object is received from outstation with a **'spontaneous'** Cause Of Transmission ([:lectext1:`COT`] = 1) or received value exceeds deadband/percent limit.
+     :desc:	Event is generated if an AI object is received from outstation with a **'spontaneous'** Cause Of Transmission ([:lemonobgtext:`COT`] = 1) or received value exceeds deadband/percent limit.

    * :(attr):
      :val:      xxxx.x1xx
      :desc:	Event is generated **every time** AI object is received from outstation regardless of the Cause Of Transmission.
-		Also invalid [:lectext1:`IV`] flag is automatically cleared when outstation goes online which ensures this AI object is always valid.
+		Also invalid [:lemonobgtext:`IV`] flag is automatically cleared when outstation goes online which ensures this AI object is always valid.
 		:inlinetip:`This option is only used for backward compatibility.`

    * :attr:     Bit 6